Chand Bagh School

 Chand Bagh School is an independent boarding school for boys at Muridke in the Sheikhupura District of Punjab, Pakistan, approximately 40 km north of Lahore.

 The school opened in September 1998, having been conceived as a Pakistani version of The Doon School of India.
 The name "Chand Bagh" refers to the Doon School's estate at Dehradun, India.

 History and name

 The origins of the school lie in the independence of Pakistan in 1947 and the series of Indo-Pakistani wars and conflicts which have since followed.
 In 1985 a group of Pakistan's "Ex-Doscos", alumni of the Doon School, who had attended it in the days of British India, travelled to Dehradun in India to attend the school's 50th anniversary celebrations.
 On their return they formed a Doon School Society of Pakistan (DSSP), which aimed to create a Pakistani version of their old school.
 Years later the school was founded by Ghulam Jilani Khan, a general and former Governor of the Punjab Province, himself a Dosco, and ten fellow-trustees.
-In many respects Chand Bagh is modelled on The Doon School, Dehradun.
+In many respects Chand Bagh School as it exists today is modelled on the Doon School at Dehradun.